 The college offers a cooperative program with the area hospitals designed to provide understanding, proficiency, and skill in respiratory care.
-Upon successful completion of the second year, the student is granted the Associate in Applied Science Degree.
-This qualifies the graduate to write both the entry level, Certified Respiratory Therapist (CRT) and advanced practitioner, Registered Respiratory Therapist (RRT) examinations.
+Upon successful completion of the program, the student is granted the Associate in Applied Science Degree.
+This qualifies the graduate to write Therapist Multiple Choice Exam and become a Certified Respiratory Therapist (CRT) and after passing the Clinical Simulation Exam become a Registered Respiratory Therapist (RRT)